 C2ST results for the SFM in Table~\ref{tab:3} suggest that overall fit improved marginally relative to the FFM.
-In particular, mean test set accuracy for both KNNs and NNs was slightly lower for the SFM, suggesting that the SFM fit the data slightly better.
-However, all exact and approximate C2STs again rejected $H_0$ at $\alpha = 0.05$ ($\hat{p} < 0.0001$), suggesting that the SFM also failed to fit the data ``well enough''.
-The SFM's fit relative to the zero-factor baseline also improved only marginally: mean KNN- and NN-based C2ST-RFIs were slighly higher for the SFM than for the FFM, although these values remained far from the provisory cutoff of $0.9$.
+In particular, mean test set accuracy was slightly lower for the SFM, suggesting that the SFM fit the data slightly better.
+However, all C2STs again rejected $H_0$ at $\alpha = 0.05$ ($\hat{p} < 0.0001$), suggesting that the SFM also failed to fit the data ``well enough''.
+The SFM's fit relative to the zero-factor baseline also improved only marginally: mean C2ST-RFIs were slighly higher for the SFM than for the FFM, although these values remained far from the provisory cutoff of $0.9$.
 Computation for all tests and fit indices remained fast.

 Although the SFM appeared to improve overall fit only marginally relative to the FFM, piece-wise fit appeared to improve more substantially.
 This improvement is evident in the SFM's PIs, which are shown in Figure~\ref{fig:2b}.
-In particular, NN-based PIs for the flagged item pairs are drastically lower for the SFM than for the FFM.
-Improvements in piece-wise fit for these item pairs were also observed for KNNs, although these improvements were relatively small since KNN-based PIs were much smaller than NN-based PIs for both the FFM and the SFM.
+In particular, PIs for the flagged item pairs are drastically lower for the SFM than for the FFM.